-As a consequence of the additional reinsurance protection put in place following change of control, the risk from adverse reserve movements is substantially mitigated and the Group's exposure to investment related risks has reduced.
-Counterparty risk relating to reinsurance protection provided by Premia is substantially mitigated through a reinsurance trust containing investment grade assets whose value exceeds the value of the reinsurance asset recognised in the balance sheet at 31 December 2022.
-Further information regarding the risk profile of the Group and the subsidiaries is available in Section C to this report.
+Following the change of control to Premia, additional reinsurance protection for the Asbestos, Pollution and Health Hazard US Dollar liabilities was purchased internally to Premia Re Limited.
+Counterparty risk relating to reinsurance protection provided by Premia is substantially mitigated through a reinsurance trust containing investment grade assets whose value exceeds the value of the reinsurance asset recognised in the balance sheet at 31 December 2023.

+Further information regarding the risk profile of the Group and the subsidiaries is available in Section C.